Frequently Asked Questions Expand All+

 In accordance with Section 7B(3) of the Registration of Persons Ordinance, any person who without reasonable excuse fails to apply for a new identity card within the specified call-up periods commits an offence and will be liable to a fine of $5,000 if prosecuted.
 However, if you are outside Hong Kong during your specified call-up period, you need not rush back to Hong Kong for identity card replacement before the expiry of your specified call-up period.
 You can still have your HKIC replaced at any one of the Smart Identity Card Replacement Centres within 30 days of your return to Hong Kong.

-The appointment booking period for replacement for a Hong Kong identity card is 24 working days.
+The appointment booking period for replacement for a Hong Kong identity card is the next 24 working days (Monday to Saturday, except public holidays).
 Applicants are advised to make prior appointment and prefill application form online or through the Immigration Department Mobile Application before they come to the offices for an identity card replacement.

 Besides, you can also make an appointment via the 24-hour telephone booking system at (852) 2121 1234.